 ChemistrySelect is the latest journal from ChemPubSoc Europe and Wiley-VCH.
 It offers researchers a quality society-owned journal in which to publish their work in all areas of chemistry.
-Manuscripts are evaluated by active researchers to ensure they add meaningfully to the scientific literature, and those accepted are processed quickly to ensure rapid online publication.

 Editorial Board Chairs

 D. Astruc (Bordeaux), H. Lebel (Montréal), A.-H. Lu (Dalian) | Meet the Board

 - Catalytic Hydrogenation of Benzaldehyde for Selective Synthesis of Benzyl Alcohol: A Review (pages 3839–3853)